OpenCollarTeam/OpenCollar/README.md

-### Welcome to OpenCollar!
+### Welcome to OpenCollar Six™

-OpenCollar is a set of LSL scripts and all sort of creative content, such as motions, sounds, graphics and 3D models, which can be used to create role play devices for the metaverse.
-Traditionally such devices would take form as graphical interface worn on the "HUD" or as fashion accessory worn on the avatar herself.
+OpenCollar Six is a set of LSL scripts and other creative content, such as animations, sounds, textures, graphics and 3D models, which can be used to create role play devices in the form of scripted accessory and/or so-called HUDs for the metaverse.

-Punk, goth and fetish collars would be the most popular of those and OpenCollar eventually became the basic standard device for this kind of creative role play amongst adults on Second Life®.
-OpenCollar is [free software](http://www.gnu.org/philosophy/free-sw.html "What is free software?").
+Punk, goth and fetish collars would be the most popular of those and OpenCollar eventually became everyone's script set of choice to create items that are used for creative role play amongst adults in Second Life®.
+OpenCollar is [free software](http://www.gnu.org/philosophy/free-sw.html "What is free software?")."

 #### Finding your way around this repo